How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 For starters, making the decision to work abroad forces you to step outside your comfort zone, which opens up opportunities to develop new skills and have new experiences.

-In fact: In today's article, Prathamesh Deshpande a Chartered Accountant from ICAI, India shares with us how he got an opportunity to work in Japan.
-He also tells us about the work culture, the interview process, job opportunities in Japan for expats.
+In fact, in today’s article, Prathamesh Deshpande, a Chartered Accountant from ICAI, India, shares with us how he got an opportunity to work in Japan.
+He also tells us about the work culture, the interview process, and job opportunities in Japan for expats.

-Presently he is a Controller - Investment Accounting Reporting at AXA Life, Tokyo Japan.
+Presently, he is a controller in investment accounting reporting at AXA Life, Tokyo, Japan.

-A lot of my friends ask me why did I choose Japan out of all the countries in the world - I should say, instead of me choosing Japan, Japan chose me (Lucky me!).
+A lot of my friends ask me, “Why did you choose Japan out of all the countries in the world?”
+I should say, instead of me choosing Japan, Japan chose me (lucky me!).

-I started my career at AXA Life, India.
-After two years I was being recruited for a US Team but a surprise opening in the Japan team came up.
+I started my career at AXA Life in India.
+After two years, I was being recruited for the US team, but a surprise opening on the Japan team came up.

 My personal flexibility to give up on a finalized position and reappear for all the interviews once again proved beneficial in the long run.

-Also as a child, I had seen many documentaries on Japan and was always fascinated by its uniqueness.
+As a child, I had also seen many documentaries on Japan and was always fascinated by its uniqueness.

 I was welcomed in this country without any prejudice and with so much warmth.

-My journey has been amazing so far and getting better.
+My journey has been amazing so far and is getting better.

-They are very well organized and realize the importance of punctuality and always put others before self.
+They are very well organized, realize the importance of punctuality, and always put others before themselves.

-They mostly keep to themselves, and would not speak until spoken with.
+They mostly keep to themselves and will not speak until spoken with.

-The people of Japan are very peaceful and polite at office as well as outside.
-I haven't heard people swearing at one another, maybe because I don't know the language fully.
+The people of Japan are very peaceful and polite in the office as well as outside.
+I haven’t heard people swearing at one another, maybe because I don’t know the language fully.

-I have always been treated with respect and dignity here and never had an unpleasant experience here.
-So, stay assured that you will be meted out the same treatment.
+I have always been treated with respect and dignity here and have never had an unpleasant experience here.
+So, rest assured that you will receive the same treatment.

 There is a substantial Indian community in Japan, mostly concentrated in the Edogawa district of Tokyo.
 This has brought many Indian restaurants and specialty grocery stores to the region.
-Most of them are of an IT / Engineering background.
+Most of them have an IT or engineering background.

 There are many places of interest in and around Japan.
-Tokyo has some great nightclubs and bars to hang out.
+Tokyo has some great nightclubs and bars to hang out at.

 Living costs and expenses in Japan